hpbuniat/jquery-popunder/README.markdown

         "width": ..
 The height of the popunder ..: ..             more window.open-parameters ..
     },
-    "skip": {              UA-Patterns to skip
+    "skip": {              UA-Patterns to skip (needs to be a known ua!)
         "opera": true
     },
     "cb": null             Callback, after a popunder has been opened (if a function)